Hikvision: Sanctions and bans

 In June 2022, documents from the Xinjiang Police Files showed how Hikvision technology is used by Xinjiang police to surveil all Xinjiang residents.

 In June 2021, 224 Hikvision products were banned for one year by South Korea's Ministry of Science and ICT over forged test reports.

 In September 2021, the Indian Navy's headquarters "asked its all formations to 'discontinue' procurement of CCTV cameras and surveillance systems from Hikvision," according to The Week.
 The Week also reported that the Indian Navy had ordered the replacement and destruction of its existing Hikvision cameras.

 In April 2022, the UK Department of Health and Social Care banned the purchase of Hikvision cameras.
 In November 2022, the UK prohibited the use of Hikvision equipment in government buildings.

+In August 2022, the Ministry of Business, Innovation and Employment of New Zealand said that it would stop buying Hikvision cameras.

 In February 2023, Australia's Department of Defence announced that it will remove cameras made by Hikvision from its buildings.

+In June 2023, Ukraine's National Agency on Corruption Prevention declared Hikvision an "international sponsor of war" for supplying dual-purpose equipment to Russia that can be used for military purposes.

+In October 2023, Hikvision reportedly recommitted its operations to the United Kingdom after clarifying that the ban on its cameras on sensitive sites does not extend to public authorities or police stations.
+The use of their security cameras was adopted by U.K. authorities despite opposition from ministers worrying of "security threats".
+As a response, the U.K. parliament updated the definition of their ban on sensitive sites.

+In December 2023, Quebec banned the use of Hikvision technology in government.
+In January 2024, Taiwanese authorities indicted a Hikvision employee for illegally recruiting and establishing a Hikvision office in Taiwan through a shell corporation.